Azure-Samples/eks-aks-migration-guide/setup-velero-backup-eks.md

 tar -xvf velero-v1.13.0-linux-amd64.tar.gz
 mv velero /usr/local/bin/velero
 ```
 Windows:
 ```
 choco install velero
 ```
 Installation instructions vary depending on your operating system.
 Follow the instructions to install Velero [here](https://velero.io/docs/v1.13/basic-install/#install-the-cli).

-Now we will show see how to back up the eks cluster.Velero creates one backup repo per namespace.
-For example, if backing up 2 namespaces, namespace1 and namespace2, using restic repository on AWS S3, the full backup repo path for namespace1 would be https://s3-us-east-1.amazonaws.com/bucket/restic/ns1 and for namespace2 would be https://s3-us-east-1.amazonaws.com/bucket/restic/ns2.
+Now we will see how to back up the eks cluster.
+Velero creates one backup repo per namespace.
+For example, if we are backing up 2 namespaces, ns1 and ns2, using restic repository on AWS S3, the full backup repo path for namespace1 would be https://s3-us-east-1.amazonaws.com/bucket/restic/ns1 and for namespace2 would be https://s3-us-east-1.amazonaws.com/bucket/restic/ns2.

 Velero supports two approaches of discovering pod volumes that need to be backed up using FSB:

 - Opt-in approach: Where every pod containing a volume to be backed up using FSB must be annotated with the volume’s name.
 - Opt-out approach: Where all pod volumes are backed up using FSB, with the ability to opt-out any volumes that should not be backed up.

-Since we need to backup only specific namespace which runs our wordpress and MySQL pods volumes we will be using opt-in approach to backup our pod volumes.
-To create a backup first we need to annotate each pod containing volume.
+Since we need to backup only specific namespace which runs wordpress and MySQL pods volumes we will be using `opt-in approach` to backup pod volumes.
+To create a backup, we need to annotate each pod containing volume.

 Run the following command for each pod that contains a volume to back up.
 Make sure the current kubectl context is set to eks cluster.

 ```bash
 kubectl -n YOUR_POD_NAMESPACE annotate pod/YOUR_POD_NAME backup.velero.io/backup-volumes=YOUR_VOLUME_NAME_1,YOUR_VOLUME_NAME_2,...
 ```
-Alternatively, if you want to backup all pod volumes without having to apply annotation on the pod when using file system backup you set `--default-volumes-to-fs-backup` flag to backup command as shown below:
+Alternatively, if you want to backup all pod volumes without having to apply annotation on the pod when using file system backup set `--default-volumes-to-fs-backup` flag to backup command as shown below:

 ```bash
 velero backup create BACKUP_NAME --include-namespaces wp-mysql  --default-volumes-to-fs-backup --wait